-A veteran of the Atlantic Coast Conference, Andre Powell is in his third season with Maryland.
+Andre Powell is in his fourth season with the Maryland football team.

 Powell oversees the Terrapin running backs.
 He also assumed the duties of special teams coordinator in February 2012.

 In 2012, Powell started four different running backs.
-Redshirt freshman Brandon Ross set career-highs rushing for at least 100 yards in two of the final three games, including 141 yards in the final contest at North Carolina.
+Redshirt freshman Brandon Ross set then career-highs for rushing with at least 100 yards in two of the final three games, including 141 yards in the final contest at North Carolina.

 At Clemson, he coached unanimous first-team All-American running back and return specialist C.J.
 Spiller, helping him become the No. 9 overall selection of the Buffalo Bills in the 2010 NFL Draft.
 Spiller was the ACC Player of the Year in 2009 and finished his career No. 2 in NCAA FBS history in all-purpose running.

 Spiller ranked in the top 15 in the FBS in kickoff returns in each of his final three years (2007-09) and became the first running back in ACC history with 1,000 rushing yards and 500 receiving yards in the same season (2009).
 He also set the FBS record for career kickoff returns for touchdowns (seven) and tied the record for total kick returns for a score (eight).

 Powell also tutored All-ACC running back James Davis in 2007 and 2008, who along with Spiller, is among the top three rushers in Clemson history.

 Along with the success of his running backs, Powell oversaw a kickoff-return unit that finished in the top 25 nationally his first three seasons and in the top 40 in 2010.
 In 2009, the Tigers ranked seventh in the country in punt returns, including a pair of touchdowns.